psyeugenic/matstat/README.md

 Will Implement in Prio order:

- * histogram2(a, bins) - Compute histogram using divisions in bins.
- * histogram(a[, numbins, defaultlimits, ...]) - Separates the range into several bins and returns the number of instances of a in each bin.
  * `chisquare(f_obs[, f_exp, ddof])` - Calculates a one-way chi square test.
  * skew(a[, axis, bias])	- Computes the skewness of a data set.
  * kurtosis(a[, axis, fisher, bias]) - Computes the kurtosis (Fisher or Pearson) of a dataset.